-Other borrowers received bad information about how income-driven repayment plans worked and had a difficult time getting the servicer to get them on the right plan.
+Other borrowers have experienced similar circumstances, receiving bad information about how income-driven repayment plans worked and had a difficult time getting the servicer to get them on the right plan.

 What you can do: If you run into problems with the way Navient handles your payments, file a complaint with the CFPB.
 As for ensuring you get the right information about payment options, it’s best to do your research before you call to know what you need.